 In connection with its Single Family Mortgage Programs, the Authority has previously issued numerous series of its Single-Family Program Bonds as senior and subordinate bonds, payable from the revenues of pledged mortgage loans and outstanding as of December 31, 2010 in the aggregate principal amount of \$50,287,830.
-The Authority has also issued its Single Family Mortgage Bonds under a master indenture, payable from the revenues of mortgage loans held thereunder, outstanding as of December 31, 2010 in the aggregate principal amount of \$1,871,910,000.
-Subordinate bonds issued as part of the Single-Family Program Bonds and Class III Single Family Mortgage Bonds outstanding under the master indenture are also general obligations of the Authority, as described in "General Obligations - Single-Family Bonds -Subordinate Bonds and Class III Bonds" under this caption.
-In addition, the Authority has issued its 2010AA Program Bonds, outstanding in the aggregate principal amount of \$275,210,000, under a Master Indenture of Trust dated as of December 1, 2010, as supplemented and amended, between the Authority and Zions First National Bank, Denver, Colorado, as trustee, payable from amounts on deposit in an escrow fund created thereunder until released and then payable from the revenues of mortgage loans and mortgage backed securities held thereunder.
+The Authority has also issued its Single Family Mortgage Bonds (referred to as "Bonds" in this Annual Report) under the Master Indenture, payable from the revenues of mortgage loans held thereunder, outstanding as of December 31, 2010 in the aggregate principal amount of \$1,871,910,000.
+See Appendix B-1 to this Annual Report for further detail about the Bonds.

+Subordinate bonds issued as part of the Single-Family Program Bonds and Class III Bonds outstanding under the Master Indenture are also general obligations of the Authority, as described in "General Obligations - Single-Family Bonds - Subordinate Bonds and Class III Bonds" under this caption.
+In addition, the Authority has issued its 2009AA Program Bonds, outstanding in the aggregate principal amount of \$275,210,000, under the Master Indenture of Trust dated as of December 1, 2009, as supplemented and amended, between the Authority and Zions First National Bank, Denver, Colorado, as trustee, payable from amounts on deposit in an escrow fund created thereunder until released and then payable from the revenues of mortgage loans and mortgage backed securities held thereunder.
 The Authority has also issued general obligation bonds through private placement in order to finance single family mortgage loans.
 See "General Obligations - Privately Placed Bonds" under this caption.
-For more detailed information concerning the outstanding bonds of the Authority issued in connection with its Single Family Mortgage Programs, see www.chfainfo.com and footnote (6) of the audited financial statements of the Authority attached hereto as Appendix A. The Authority's financing activities in connection with its Single Family Mortgage Programs also include the sale of certain single family mortgage loans to Fannie Mae and the issuance and sale of Ginnie Mae Certificates in order to finance first mortgage loans as part of the Non-Qualified Single Family Mortgage Programs.
+For more detailed information concerning the outstanding bonds of the Authority issued in connection with its Single Family Mortgage Programs, see www.chfainfo.com and footnote (6) of the audited financial statements of the Authority attached hereto as Appendix C. The Authority's financing activities in connection with its Single Family Mortgage Programs also include the sale of certain single family mortgage loans to Fannie Mae and the issuance and sale of Ginnie Mae Certificates in order to finance first mortgage loans as part of the Non-Qualified Single Family Mortgage Programs.

-Except for bonds specifically identified in Appendix B to this Annual Report as Bonds under the General Bond Resolution, the revenue bonds described above and at the Authority's website are secured separately from and are not on parity with the Bonds and are issued and secured under resolutions or indentures of the Authority other than the General Bond Resolution.
+Except for bonds specifically identified in Appendix B-1 to this Annual Report as Bonds under the Master Indenture, the revenue bonds described above and at the Authority's website are secured separately from and are not on parity with the Bonds and are issued and secured under resolutions or indentures of the Authority other than the Master Indenture.